pnatsi/OGFilter/README.md

 This feature is particularly useful in phylogenomics analysis, where a researcher is interested in obtaining genes with high species representation but low multiple copy occurences. <br>

-The desired orthogroups are written in a new directory defined by the user.

 ## Arguments
 Argument    |  Description